 Read more about the importance of tropical fruits here and the evolutionary background of temperate fruits and humans here, and why humans are a tropical species here.

-“Eat your fruits ripely!” might sound like too basic for a serious adivce, but there is a need to emphasize this!
-Only ripe fruits provide the full nutrition we need from fruits!
+“Eat your fruits ripely!” might sound too basic for a piece of serious advice, but there is a need to emphasize this!
+Only ripe fruits provide the full nutrition and energy we need form our diet!
 During the ripening process, nutritional chemistry changes (read more on that here).
-This has a biological reason: the plants only attract fruit-eating seed-disperser when their seed (embryo) has matured and is ready to grow into a new plant.
+This has a biological reason: the plants only attract fruit-eating seed-dispersers when their seed (embryo) has matured and is ready to grow into a new plant.

 This is an example of a day of frugivorous meals of ca 2000- 2500 calories a day: